haskell/blog.haskell.org/content/fast-iteration/index.md

 That way, we have an easy set-up for fast builds.
 We could have project files for profiling builds, release builds, etc.

+Running the above command, we got a baseline compilation time on a private, commercial Haskell codebase of more than 150 000 lines of Haskell code.
+As we go through build optimizations below, we will report on the speedups achieved from this baseline.

 ### Tuning GHC's runtime options

 GHC is a wonderful piece of technology.
 In some ways, it might as well be from the future.
 However, compiling Haskell programs into performant executables is hard work, and GHC is itself a Haskell program.
 This means we must tune its runtime system to squeeze out more performance.